Some inequalities for orderings of acyclic digraphs: Proof of Theorem

 This comes about by noticing that the left hand side sums over all arcs and for each vertex $v \in V$ counts $+g(v)$ for each arc entering $v$ and $-g(v)$ for each arc leaving $v$ for a total of $g(v)\cdot e(v)$.
 Sum over each vertex $v$ to get the right hand side.

 The proof of Theorem \ref{T1} goes by induction on the order $|V| =n$.
 First a lemma, already proved in \cite{bier} for posets.
-An element $x\in X$ is \emph{maximal} in a digraph $D=(X,A)$ if there is no $y\in V$ such that $(x,y)\in A$.
+An element $x\in X$ is \emph{maximal} in a digraph $D=(X,A)$ if there is no $y\in V$ such that $(x,y)\in A$ i.e. $N^+(x)=\emptyset$.

 \begin{lem} Let $D_1=(X,A_1)$ be an acyclic digraph and let $g$ be an acyclic ordering of $D_1$.
 Let $z\in X$ be a maximal element of $D_1$ and let $m=|N^-(z)|$.
 Then

 \end{lem}